diemastermonkey/uh-recon/README.md

 Using Shodan  queries as a starting point, these gather various enrichment and summary data into "collections" stored in named subdirectories.
-Additionally, they limit query API use by refreshing data at most once per day (soon to be configurable).
+Additionally, they help lower Shodan API use by low-key caching data.

-This functionality overlaps with those of interest to pen testers, bug hunters, security researchers.
-And you're welcome to them!
+This is functionality of interest to pen testers, bug hunters, security researchers - hackers.
+And we're here to share!

 Features:
 * Abstracts Shodan CLI for noobish users